abaikov/oimdb/packages/redux-adapter/README.md

 ### Linked Indexes

-Automatically update indexes when entity fields change.
+Automatically update indexes when entity array fields change in **both directions**:
+- **Redux → OIMDB**: When Redux state changes via child reducer, linked indexes are updated
+- **OIMDB → Redux**: When OIMDB collection changes directly, linked indexes are updated automatically

+The entity's PK (obtained via `getPk`) becomes the index key, and the array field values become the index values.
+Index updates are triggered when the array field changes **by reference** (`===` comparison).
 No need to create separate index reducers:

 ```typescript
 import {